printers-for-people/catboat/docs/Config_Reference_Bleeding_Edge.md

 # Configuration reference for Bleeding Edge features

-This document is a reference for options available in the Klipper config file for bleeding edge features.
+This document is a reference for options available in the Kalico config file for bleeding edge features.
 Refer to the [Bleeding Edge Documentation](Bleeding_Edge.md) for details on specific features.

 The descriptions in this document are formatted so that it is possible to cut-and-paste them into a printer config file.
-See the [installation document](Installation.md) for information on setting up Klipper and choosing an initial config file.
+See the [installation document](Installation.md) for information on setting up Kalico and choosing an initial config file.

 ## High precision stepping and new stepcompress protocol

-This feature is enabled during klipper firmware compile by selecting "High-precision stepping support" option in menuconfig.
+This feature is enabled during Kalico firmware compile by selecting "High-precision stepping support" option in menuconfig.
 The firmware then needs to be flashed to all MCU(s) using this feature.